 In addition to being a finalist, Yevgeny received the Prize for Best Performance of Chamber Music, and the Prize for the Best Israeli Pianist.
-Other international top prizes include the gold medal at the Wideman International Piano Competition in Louisiana, 1st prize at the Tel-Hai International Concerto Competition in Israel, and additional prizes in competitions such as the Boesendorfer International Piano Competition in Arizona, the Olga Kern International Piano Competition in New Mexico, and the International Piano Competition in Pinerolo, Italy.
+Other international top prizes include the gold medal at the Wideman International Piano Competition in Louisiana and the 1st prize at the Tel-Hai International Concerto Competition in Israel, among others.

 Yevgeny began his musical studies at the age of six with Adela Umansky, and later received his B.Mus degree summa cum laude from the Buchmann-Mehta School of Music at Tel-Aviv University, where he studied with Prof. Arie Vardi.
 He then moved to the US to study with Prof. Boris Berman at the Yale School of Music, where he received his M.M. degree and is currently pursuing his D.M.A.